 Before you begin the process of submitting an H-1B Visa on behalf of a foreign worker, it is important that you consult with an immigration law attorney, such as those listed in UpCounsel’s directory.
 UpCounsel’s legal experts also offer advice on how much it costs to sponsor workers in the H-B1 Visa program and how to expedite the process.

 If you have questions about immigration law or H-1B visas, you can post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.